Local-Search Based Heuristics for Advertisement Scheduling: Acknowledgments

 The number of times the ad appears can also be influenced by other factors, such as the advertiser's budget.
 A variant that can be interesting in practice considers that each ad has a budget (instead of a frequency), which is reduced when some copy is placed.

 With these observations in mind, we introduce MAXSPACE-RDWV, a MAXSPACE variant with release dates, deadlines, variable frequency, and generalized profit.
-In MAXSPACE-RDWV each ad~$A_i$ has a release date~${r_i \geq 1}$, a deadline~${d_i \geq r_i}$, a profit~$v_i$ that may not be related with~$s_i$ and lower and upper bounds~$w^{min}_{i}$ and~$w^{max}_{i}$ for frequency.
-The release date of ad~$A_i$ represents the first slot where a copy of~$A_i$ can be scheduled; that is, a copy of $A_i$ cannot be scheduled in a slot~$B_j$ with~${j < r_i}$.
+In MAXSPACE-RDWV, each ad~$A_i$ has a release date~${r_i \geq 1}$, a deadline~${d_i \geq r_i}$, a profit~$v_i$ that may not be related with~$s_i$ and lower and upper bounds~$w^{min}_{i}$ and~$w^{max}_{i}$ for frequency.
+The release date of ad~$A_i$ represents the first slot where a copy of~$A_i$ can be scheduled; that is, a copy of~$A_i$ cannot be scheduled in a slot~$B_j$ with~${j < r_i}$.
 Similarly, the deadline of an ad~$A_i$ represents the last slot where we can schedule a copy of~$A_i$, thus~$A_i$ cannot be scheduled in a slot~$B_j$ with~${j > d_i}$.
 The goal is to find a feasible schedule that maximizes the sum of values of scheduled ads.
 Note that MAXSPACE is a particular case of MAXSPACE-RDWV in which each ad~$A_i$ has~${w^{min}_{i} = w^{max}_{i} = w_i}$,~${v_i = s_i}$,~${r_i = 1}$ and~${d_i = K}$.

-We provide the following Integer Linear Programming formulation for MAXSPACE-RDWV.
-Also let~$x_{ij}$ be an integer variable that has value~$1$ if ad~$A_i$ was added to slot~$B_j$ and has value~$0$ otherwise, and let~$y_{i}$ be an integer variable that has value~$1$ when ad~$A_i$ was added into any slot and~$y_{i}$ is~$0$ otherwise.
+We provide the following Integer Linear Programming formulation for MAXSPACE-RDWV\@.
+Let~$x_{ij}$ be an integer variable that has value~$1$ if ad~$A_i$ was added to slot~$B_j$ and has value~$0$ otherwise, and let~$y_{i}$ be an integer variable that has value~$1$ when ad~$A_i$ was added into any slot and~$y_{i}$ is~$0$ otherwise.
+Then, we can adapt the formulation of~\citet{dawande2003performance} as follows.

 The first set of constraints ensures that the fullness of each slot must be at most~$L$, the second set of constraints ensures that each scheduled ad~$A_i$ must be added to exactly~$w_i$ slots and the third set of constraints ensures that no copies will be added before the release date or after the deadline.